zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 # Announcing and searching

 ## Making announcements
-As described above, at any time we want to maintain various announcements at various announcement secret keys.
-In fact, the typical case will be a single such announcement -- a shared announcement at the common timed hash of our shared public key.
+As described above, at any given time we want to maintain various announcements at various announcement secret keys.

 We make and maintain an announcement using forwarded Data Search and Store Announcement requests.